jmzambon/libreoffice-code-highlighter/README.md

 > If you get an error message at installation time, try to uninstall any previous version of Code Highlighter, then restart LibreOffice and reinstall the extension.

 ### Install Dependencies (Linux Users)
-**Note: Close all the LibreOffice products before installing the dependencies**
+**Note: Close all LibreOffice applications before installing the dependencies**

 Install libreoffice-script-provider-python
 ```